T0P0ICHH/Anti-NSFW/README.md

+# Anti-NSFW
-## Anti-NSFW
+## What is Anti-NSFW?
-The project made by T0P0ICHH that blocks NSFW content on your browser.
+Anti-NSFW is a project made by T0P0ICHH and RD that blocks NSFW (Not Safe For Work) content on your browser.
-500+ sites are already blocked by Anti-NSFW.
+- 500+ sites are already blocked by Anti-NSFW.

 Sites not blocked?
-Not working? or having another issues are acceptable to fix, just create new Issue in GitHub and you will let us know :-)
+Not working?
+Or having other issues?
+They can be fixed, just create a new Issue in GitHub and you will let us know :-)

+##### Project is currently in beta

-Contributors: 1 (RD-github31)
+Contributors: 1 ( @RD-github31 )